mercedesb/talk-spot/SoftSkills/LearnFromOtherIndustries.md

-# We don't have all the answers: what software devs can learn from other industries
+# We don't have all the answers: learning from other industries

 ## Format